In the later part of the 19th Century, Reverend Father Paul-Joseph Buguet

 Our Lady of Montligeon Basilica

 In 1884, Mgr.
 Tregaro approved the statutes of the Association for the deliverance of souls in purgatory.
 Fr.
-Buguet became a kind of sales representative for the souls in purgatory, visiting parishes to collect funds for his charitable Oeuvre.
+Buguet became a kind of sales representative for the souls in purgatory, visiting parishes to collect funds for his charitable Opus.
 Rapidly donations occurred.
-In 1887, further to the success of the first constituted pilgrimage of prayer for holy souls in Purgatory, the renown of Our Lady of Montligeon set off and outspreaded, throughout France and, soon, around the world.
+In 1887, further to the success of the first constituted pilgrimage of prayer for holy souls in Purgatory, the renown of Our Lady of Montligeon set off and diffused throughout France and, soon, around the world.
 On June 4, 1896 the first stone of the future Basilica was blessed and laid.
-The very first Mass will be held on June 1, 1911, during the dedicated annual pilgrimage.
+The very first Mass will be held on June 1, 1911, during the then dedicated annual pilgrimage.

 Fr.
 Buguet died from exhaustion on June 14, 1918, in Rome, Italy.
 His remains were brought back to La Chapelle-Montligeon, and rest in the crypt beneath the Basilica.